christianareas/openapi-components/README.md

 # OpenAPI Components (`openapi-components`)
 *An NPM module that turns your OpenAPI file into React components.*

-You provide the OpenAPI file (YAML only, for now), it parses it and makes components available to you for every element of your spec.
+You provide the OpenAPI file (YAML only, for now), it give you a set of React components that you can use to build your own custom API documentation.

+Note: This is a work in progress.
+A beta release, more features, and more docs are on the way!

 ## Get Started